See my guide on how to use an Instant Pot.

 Put the metal trivet in the bottom of the pot.
 You’ll set the corn on the trivet so that it isn’t sitting in the water or touching the bottom of the pot.

-After closing the Instant Pot lid and turning the steam release valve to the sealing position, set the pressure cook time to 2 minutes at high pressure.
+After closing the Instant Pot lid and moving the steam release valve to the sealing position, set the pressure cook time to 2 minutes at high pressure.
 The Instant Pot will take about 12-15 minutes to reach pressure and then the cook time will start counting down.

-As soon as the cook time ends, quick release the pressure by using the handle of a long spoon to turn the steam release valve to the venting position.
+As soon as the cook time ends, quick release the pressure by using the handle of a long spoon to carefully move the steam release valve to the venting position.
 When the steam finishes escaping and the pin drops down, open the lid.
 Your corn is done and ready to enjoy!

 • You can fit up to 6 ears of corn in a 6 quart Instant Pot and up to 9 ears of corn in an 8 quart Instant Pot.